 2. Removal or re-positioning of constraint allows for coastal habitats to move further inland.
 Saltmarsh restoration and managed realignment:

-Generally in the UK the requirement to restore habitat has been driven by biodiversity objectives, either as compensation for loss of habitat elsewhere or to provide feeding and roosting habitats for migratory or breeding waterbirds.
+Proposal Generally in the UK the requirement to restore habitat has been driven by biodiversity objectives, either as compensation for loss of habitat elsewhere or to provide feeding and roosting habitats for migratory or breeding waterbirds.
 Often this restoration is targeted at areas already under threat from tidal flooding through managed realignment.
 Managed realignment is the process of setting back coastal protections, allowing a previously protected area to be flooded.
 Doing so promotes the creation of natural habitats such as saltmarshes.
 These natural defences help to absorb and dissipate the force of the waves.
 In the UK, managed realignment has predominantly been delivered in England by the Environment Agency and a small number of environmental non-governmental organisations (NGOs).
 Some examples of private saltmarsh restoration also exist.
 A list of managed realignment schemes in the UK can be found at omreg.net/query-database/.
 In the UK, saltmarsh restoration for biodiversity purposes usually takes place in the same estuarine system from which saltmarsh was lost.

-2. Purpose
+It is generally agreed that the best and most sustainable way to create saltmarsh in the UK is by realigning coastal defences26.

-Saltmarshes provide multiple benefits, including carbon capture, while boosting biodiversity.
+Purpose Saltmarshes provide multiple benefits, including carbon capture, while boosting biodiversity.
 We would like to see an increase in healthy saltmarsh in the UK.